CWMasters/s-net-api/README.md

 ## Contribution

-Written and tested by Chris Masters
+Written and tested by Chris Masters.